 Run a model using start.py

-Open a terminal and navigate to the folder that contains start.py.
+Open a terminal and navigate to a folder you want to work in.
 For running models, write access is required in the current folder.

 squeezenetby any other model name in the collection to start a different model.
 To see a list of all available models execute